DME Academy vs Florida Coastal Prep — Which Is Better?

 Cost and Value

-What we will say about value: the FCP tuition covers a complete package.
-Kenny Anderson’s coaching, individualized recruiting plans, professional film production, academic support through the Colorado Christian University partnership, strength and conditioning at the Spartan Center, and a competitive game schedule.
-There are no meaningful add-ons or upsells — what is advertised is what players receive.
+At FCP, tuition covers a complete package: direct coaching from Kenny Anderson, individualized recruiting plans, professional film production, academic support through our Colorado Christian University partnership, strength and conditioning at the Spartan Center, and a national competition schedule.
+There are no meaningful add-ons or upsells.
+What is advertised is what players receive.

 Who Should Choose FCP, and Who Might Be Better Served by DME